It has to be said…and this may be controversial…

 As successful as they are, McDonald’s somehow has a terrible stigma associated with it.
 Lazy, fat Americans going to McDonalds instead of trying a country’s local food items is often a picture that is painted.
 People wonder “Why go abroad?” if you are just going to eat at the same places you did at home.

-However on the other side of the coin is the argument that there is something comforting in knowing what to expect and having something familiar.
+However, on the other side of the coin is the argument that there is something comforting in knowing what to expect and having something familiar.
 This is how I found myself in a McDonald’s in Luxor on one very hot day in July.
 I had been on the road for 11 months and had been in Egypt for a week touring temple after temple.
-The problem with this…I’m not a ‘temple person’.
-They don’t really excite me.
+The problem with this…they don’t really excite me.
 Sure – I wanted to see the pyramids, but the other stuff was just ‘extra’.

 After my friends left to dig further into Egyptian relics, I left in search of American greasiness.
 I had remembered walking by a McDonalds the night before and it must have triggered a craving in me…one that wouldn’t let go.